-Caramelised onions are a versatile condiment or addition to savory dishes and add a deep flavour and subtle sweetness.
+Caramelised onions are a versatile addition to savory dishes and add a deep flavour and subtle sweetness.
 It is easy to make although it requires time and patience for the best result.
+Caramelised onions can be used as a basis for caramelised onion jam or caramelised onion chutney, with the addition of spices, sugar and vinegar.

-My mother always insisted that onions used in stews and curries be a deep dark brown as they gave the finished dish a richer color and depth of flavor that was absent from barely blonde sautéed onions.
+My mother was of the opinion that if recipes with caramelised onions are made correctly, the stews and curries will be a rich deep dark brown with a depth of flavor that is absent from barely blonde sautéed onions and garlic.
 The caramelisation of the sugars in the onions add a dimension that you can’t really replicate with any other ingredient.

 My first memory of tasting caramelised onions were my mother’s Gesmoorde Eiers.
-Loosely translated it means Smothered Eggs.
-What it really is, is perfectly caramelised onions smothered in scrambled eggs, garlic and green chili.
+Literally translated it means Smothered Eggs.
+The actual usage is Braised eggs; perfectly caramelised onions smothered in soft scrambled eggs, garlic and green chili.
+We also love fried calf liver and caramelized onions with balsamic vinegar for weeknight meals.

 - Slice the onions evenly and not too thin or too thick, to ensure even cooking and prevent them burning easily.
 For best results they should be sliced between 3mm to 5mm (1/8″ -1/5″).